 This app is awesome.
 It’s a free app you can use on your desktop and mobile devices.
 Sygic Travel allows you to plot points of interest on a map, including your hotel, so you know exactly how far you need to travel between points.
 You can then lump attractions together per day based on their location.
 With pocket wifi, it turns your mobile phone into a GPS tracking device so you can easily find your way to each point.
 Pretty cool right?
 Check out my post on the Sygic Travel app for more information.

-You can also get a download link to our entire 2-week Turkey itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also get a download link to our entire 2-week Turkey itinerary in editable Word format from our EAT-ineraries page.

 2. Rent a Pocket Wifi Device